 VMware expands hybrid cloud strategy with series of announcements at VMworld

-CBS is expanding to Australia with buy-out of troubled broadcaster Network Ten
+CBS is expanding to Australia with buyout of troubled broadcaster Network Ten

 VMware, the company that gave rise to the virtual machine concept in the enterprise data center, announced a series of products and services today at VMworld in Las Vegas that show a company clearly shifting to managing hybrid environments.